 The five apology languages are expressing regret, accepting responsibility, making restitution, genuinely repenting, and requesting forgiveness.
 In order to explore each of these apology languages more in-depth, keep reading for the meaning and an example of what each apology language looks like.

 1.Expressing Regret Apology Language:

-The key to this apology language to address the emotional damage that someone has experienced due to a wrongdoing.
+The key to this apology language is to address the emotional damage that someone has experienced due to wrongdoing.
 Expressing regret and remorse is an essential part of any apology – especially when feelings have been hurt.
 "It's important to apologize when things go wrong," Jackson said.
 "It puts you in a place where you can comprehend what your partner is saying and can help you understand how to avoid certain situations moving forward."